F-I-D-O/Manuals/manuals/Programming/Common.md

 - `command`: the command or process to run
 - `args`: the arguments of the command or process (array of strings).
 Extra quoting is not needed (unlike in Visual Studio).
 - `problemMatcher`: the [problem matcher](https://code.visualstudio.com/docs/debugtest/tasks#_defining-a-problem-matcher) to use for the task (array of strings).
 If not set, the IDE may ask the user to set it when the task is run.

+# Cursor
+Cursor is a port of Visual Studio Code.
+Therefore, only things that differ from VS Code are described here.

+## Configuration

+### Layout
+Cursor's layout is even more limited than VS Code's.
+The secondary sidebar is occupied by the chat interface, and there is no way to change that.
+Views can be moved in the secondary sidebar, but they appear as another chat window, which dramatically limits the usability.

 # Releasing the software